 - Avocado – great for us yes; local to us?
 No. Eat in small amounts and enjoy but don’t feel obliged.

-- Coconut oil – a healthy fat of this there is no doubt; but coconuts grow nowhere near Ireland or Eastern Europe.
-What about grass-fed butter, wild or organic salmon, or cold pressed flax oil as the main focus to which we add coconut oil from time to time?
+- Coconut oil – a healthy fat of this there is no doubt and very stable for cooking at higher temperature; but coconuts grow nowhere near Ireland or Eastern Europe.
+What about grass-fed butter, ghee, olive oil or rapeseed oil for cooking, wild or organic salmon for additional omega 3, or cold pressed flax oil (on salads) as the main focus to which we add coconut oil from time to time?

 - Goji berries do not grow in Ireland, they are also pretty expensive.
 What about the deeply pigmented foods more readily available and affordable to us here such as blackberries, wild berries, red cabbage, beets, etc.

-- Positive examples are cruciferous vegetables, cold water fish, quality grass-fed meat and hard cheeses, wild berries and hips, nettles, dandelion and fermented foods.
+- Positive examples of superfoods for us Irish are cruciferous vegetables, cold water fish, quality grass-fed meat, probiotic organic dairy, allium family vegetables like onions and garlic, hard cheeses, wild berries and hips, nettles, wild garlic, dandelion and fermented foods.

 - I do believe that many of the exotic superfoods that reach us here are super awesome, in truth its hard now to know what can and what cannot grow here (e.g. an aubergine is a tropical plant yet I had to google does it grow here.
 Not outside of a greenhouse if you wanted to know!); but you don’t need to go over your affordable food budget led astray by the promise of what just one food can do for you.
 It is possible to pack your diet full of local goodness.
 I have written about this here: